noncollapse/Demystifying-GRPO/README.md

 This repository provides the code for reproducing the empirical results reported in the paper:

-*Demystifying Group Relative Policy Optimization: Its Policy Gradient is a U-Statistic.*
+*Zhou et al., Demystifying Group Relative Policy Optimization: Its Policy Gradient is a U-Statistic.*